Waseda University: Karate

 The Waseda University karate club is one of the oldest in Japan, formed in 1931 under the direction of Gichin Funakoshi.
-Graduates of the karate club include Shigeru Egami, leader of the Shotokai school, Kazumi Tabata, founder of the North American Karate-do Federation and Tsutomu Ohshima, founder of Shotokan Karate of America.
+Graduates of the karate club include Shigeru Egami, leader of the Shotokai school, Kazumi Tabata, founder of the North American Karate-do Federation and Tsutomu Ohshima, founder of Shotokan Karate of America, and Sadaharu Honda, founder fo Mumon Karate.

 Fencing

 Waseda's fencing club was established in 1946.
 In recent years it has achieved impressive intercollegiate and national results.
-In 2021, Waseda won the men's Epee team division.
-In 2022, Waseda further strengthened their achievements, claiming victory in all weapon types (Foil, Sabre, Epee) for both men and women's division.
+In 2021, Waseda won the men's Épée team division.
+In 2022, Waseda further strengthened their achievements, claiming victory in all weapon types (Foil, Sabre, Épée) for both men and women's division.

-Bandy
+Bending

 In 2016, the first university bandy team in Japan was founded.
 With no field of regular size, they play rink bandy.

-Academic rankings

-Waseda University is considered one of the most selective and prestigious universities in Japan.
-The university seeks to promote student and faculty exchange as well as collaborative research through memorandums of agreement signed with 432 partnership institutions in 79 countries.
-Waseda University has the highest entrance examination difficulty level among private universities in Japan, along with Keio University.
+Rankings

-General rankings
+General

 The university ranked 2nd in 2015–2016 in Toyo Keizai's Truly Strong Universities (本当に強い大学) ranking.
-In another ranking, Japanese prep school Kawaijuku ranked Waseda as the 13th best university in Japan.

-According to the Times Higher Education World University Rankings 2016–2017, Waseda University ranked 601–800th worldwide and 121-130th in Asia.

-In addition, according to the QS World university rankings in 2016–2017, Waseda University was ranked 201st in the world and 41st in Asia.
-Waseda Business School and Waseda Graduate School of Economics obtained the highest rank – five PALMS – in a Universal Business Ranking in 2013.

-In 2014, The Center for World University Rankings ranked Waseda University 40th (world).
-Waseda University was also ranked 20th in the world in the Times Higher Education Alma Mater Index: Global Executives 2013 top 100.
+In 2023, Waseda University ranked 199th overall, 118th in academic reputation, and 24th in employer reputation in the QS World University Rankings.

+By subject, Waseda University ranked 25th in Classics and Ancient History, 42nd in Modern Languages, 70th in Law and Legal Studies, 54th in Arts and Humanities, 50th in Politics, 77th in Social Science and Management, 40th in Sports Sciences, 51–100th in Business and Management, 128th in Economics and Econometrics, 101–150th in Engineering, 101–150th in Computer Science, and 115th in Mathematics in the QS World University Rankings by Subject.

 Research performance

 Generally speaking, national universities in Japan have better research standards; however, Waseda is one of the few private universities which compete with top national universities.
-According to Weekly Diamond, Waseda has the 12th highest research standard in Japan in terms of research fundings per researchers in COE Program, and it is one of only two private universities within the top 15.

-On 16 February 2004, Nikkei Shimbun ran a survey about research standards in engineering studies based on Thomson Reuters, Grants in Aid for Scientific Research and questionnaires to heads of 93 leading Japanese Research Centers.
-Waseda ranked 5th overall, 7th in research planning, and 1st in business-academia collaboration.
-Waseda was the only private university ranked in the top 5.

-Asahi Shimbun summarized the number of academic papers in Japanese major legal journals by university, and Waseda was ranked 3rd during 2005–2009.